aashish2604/ccextractor_aicamera/README.md

 This app detects the object from the list of specified objects and auto-zooms to fit them to the screen-size.
 The demo below will provide a better understanding of its functionalities and features.

 # Demo
+ Since github does not allow any GIF of size greater than 5MB to be displayed in README.md.
+The video quality in demo below is reduced because of compression of GIF.

 ![Demo Gif](https://s12.gifyu.com/images/SQV4p.gif)

 # My Implementation